 Parents and Guardians are responsible for any charges incurred by their children in the cafeteria.
 This includes the meal charges while applications are being processed for meal benefits until they are approved.

-ONLINE APPLICATIONS FOR THE 2019-20 SCHOOL YEAR IS NOW OPEN.
+ONLINE APPLICATION FOR THE 2020-21 SCHOOL YEAR IS NOW OPEN.
 ALL APPLICATIONS ARE TO BE COMPLETED THROUGH HTTPS://WWW.SCHOOLCAFE.COM/FBISD.

-To avoid any interruption in program benefits, submit a new application for approval before September 25, 2019.
-FBISD does not backdate application approvals per Federal Regulations, so be sure to make a timely submission of your application.
+To avoid any interruption in program benefits, submit a new application for approval before September 28, 2020.
+FBISD does not backdate application approvals per Federal Regulations so be sure to make a timely submission of your application.
 Please click here

 to apply.
 Submit only one application per household.